Management artistique | conseil | production

 A Smithsonian Symposium

-Organized by the Smithsonian’s Kenneth Slowik, an upcoming symposium at the Smithsonian Institution will explore several topics germane to the teaching of historically informed performance practiceto collegiate and graduate students in the United States.
-As an inspirational prelude to the symposium itself, on Thursday evening 7 May at 7:30, Benjamin Bagby, co-founder of the medieval ensemble Sequentia, will present his hour and one quarter long solo recitation of the first part of the great medieval Anglo-Saxon saga Beowulf.
+Organized by the Smithsonian’s Kenneth Slowik, a symposium at the Smithsonian Institution explored several topics germane to the teaching of historically informed performance practice to collegiate and graduate students in the United States.
+As an inspirational prelude to the symposium itself, Bagby, co-founder of the medieval ensemble Sequentia, presented his hour and one quarter long solo recitation of the first part of the great medieval Anglo-Saxon saga Beowulf.

 Hildegard von Bingen: complete works